Controvis

 Our Approach to Content

 Controvis documents arguments and their relationships to analyze them, not to endorse them.
-While some arguments may be potentially harmful at an individual or societal level, we permit them only when:
+Because some arguments may be potentially harmful at an individual or societal level, we permit them only when:

 • Including them reduces rather than increases potential harm